avramdiy/NOW-Analysis/README.md

 - Added a `/yearly-open` route that computes the yearly average `Open` price for each of the three time-split dataframes and returns a combined line chart (inline PNG) comparing the periods.

 ### 5th Commit

+- Added a `/yearly-high-low` route that computes yearly average `High` and `Low` prices for each of the three time-split dataframes and returns a combined line chart (inline PNG) comparing the periods.